turi-code/userguide/supervised-learning/random_forest_regression.md

 # Random Forest Regression
-The Gradient oosted Regression Trees (GBRT) model (also called Gradient oosted Machine or GBM), along with Random Forest, is one of the most effective machine learning models for predictive analytics, making it the industrial workhorse for machine learning.
+The Random Forest is one of the most effective machine learning models for predictive analytics, making it an industrial workhorse for machine learning.

 ##### Background